Social Care Training

 The page below brings together articles, national guidelines and best practice relevant to frailty and is frequently reviewed and updated by the BGS Clinical Quality Committee and the Frailty in Urgent Care Settings Special Interest Group (SIG).

-Frailty Hub | British Geriatrics SocietyAnticipatory Medicine Protocol
+Frailty Hub | British Geriatrics SocietyAnticipatory Medicine & ECHO

 ICS Care Home Deterioration Pack